 I taught Middle School Language Arts Media for thirty-one years and am now retired.
 Even so, I still understand that the world can be a global community, and building that community requires sharing and connections to understand each other and make the world better.

-In addition, I, as I connect with other educators about the emerging issues and pedagogy of connected learning, I reflect here on those issues, pedagogy, and connections that make for a diverse dialogue about what education could be.
+In addition, I, as I connect with other educators and artists about the emerging issues and pedagogy of connected learning, I reflect here on those issues, pedagogy, and connections that make for a diverse dialogue about what education could be.
 These are my reflections.